wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 * Identify potential hotspots using the [Service Dashboard](tracing_service_dashboard.html).
 * Create charts using the RED metrics.

-Example: The service maps shows you how a service is communicating with other services.
+Example: The service map shows how a specific service communicates with other services in the application.

 ![Shows a screenshot of the service map.](images/app_monitoring_ebpf_service_map.png)

 ## Monitor OpenTelemetry Applications

 Instrument your applications using OpenTelemetry and send traces and spans to our service.

-[Get an overview](https://docs.wavefront.com/opentelemetry_overview.html) of how to configure your applications that use OpenTelemetry and send data to our service.
-The [Java tutorial](opentelemetry_java_app_tutorial.html) shows you how to auto-instrument your Java application using the OpenTelemetry Java agent and send data to our service.
+* [Get an overview](https://docs.wavefront.com/opentelemetry_overview.html) of how to configure your applications that use OpenTelemetry and send data to our service.
+* The [Java tutorial](opentelemetry_java_app_tutorial.html) shows you how to auto-instrument your Java application using the OpenTelemetry Java agent and send data to our service.

-Once the data is in our service you can monitor your applications and visualize the data data.
+Once the data is in our service, you can monitor your applications and visualize the data.

 * View the services on the Service Map.
 * Identify potential hotspots using the [Service Dashboard](tracing_service_dashboard.html).